urho3d/urho3d/Readme.txt

 After the build is complete, the programs can be run from the Bin directory.

-To run Urho3D.exe from the Visual Studio debugger, set it as a startup project and enter its relative path and filename into Debugging -> Command:
+To run Urho3D from the Visual Studio debugger, set it as a startup project and enter its relative path and filename into Properties -> Debugging -> Command:
 ..\Bin\Urho3D.exe or ..\Bin\Urho3D_d.exe.
 Additionally, entering -w into Debugging -> Command Arguments is highly recommended.
 This enables startup in windowed mode: without it running into an exception or breakpoint will be obnoxious as the mouse cursor will most probably be hidden.

+To actually make Urho3D.exe do something useful, it must be supplied with the name of the script file it should load and run.
+You can try for example the following arguments: Scripts/TestScene.as -w

 Note: some SM2.0 shaders in Urho3D reach exactly the arithmetic instruction count limit.
 The fxc.exe in newer DirectX SDK's may fail to compile them.
 At